 When circumstances change, even slightly, it is necessary to get changes in writing.
 Side agreements are always unenforceable in family court.

 Courts make parenting time decisions on an ongoing basis.
-For a free consultation with an experienced child custody lawyer in Palatine, contact Delaney Heckman, Ltd. Virtual, home, and after-hours visits are available.
+For a free consultation with an experienced child custody lawyer in Palatine, contact Andrea Heckman Law, Ltd. Virtual, home, and after-hours visits are available.